michaeltecourt/michaeltecourt.github.io/_drafts/http-api.md

 The _hypermedia as the engine of application state_ thing looks like a detail from now, but you have to remember that before the web network-based applications were built like your voicemail :
 The server had to track _state_ of where the client was in the navigation tree, to propose him options (or views).
-Imagine the scalability issues if each of your apps had to store _on which page_ each user is at a given time !
+Imagine the scalability issues if each of your apps had to store _which page each user is currently browsing_ !

 Hyperlinks and URLs solved that.
 And the funny thing is, native mobile applications are technically a regression from REST.

 You can set up a RESTful architecture without HTTP and pretty URIs.
+In fact, REST does not require HTTP.
+We can see the modern web as the reference implementation of REST, HTTP being the application protocol behind it.

+You could build RESTful applications over mainframe servers and IBM proprietary protocols, if you're into that.

 {% highlight ruby %}
 def print_hi(name)